fluxcd/flux/site/git-gpg.md

 ## Importing a GPG signing key

-Any file found in the configured `--git-gpg-key-import` path will be imported into GPG; therefore, by volume-mounting a key into that directory it will be made available for use by Flux.
+Any file found in the configured `--git-gpg-key-import` path(s) will be imported into GPG; therefore, by volume-mounting a key into that directory it will be made available for use by Flux.